deepshikhafullstack/freeCodeCamp-practice-lessons/README.md

-# practice-lessons
+# freeCodeCamp.org Practice Lessons
-This includes all practical lessons practice works
+This includes all practical lessons practice works of freeCodeCamp.org using javascript programming language.